-The dependent variable is investment during period $t(I_t)$ as a proportion of capital stock at the beginning of period $t(K{t-1})$ .
-The independent variables are: cash flow during period $t(CASH_t)$ relative to capital stock; the stock of liquid assets at the beginning of period $t(LIQ{t-1})$ relative to capital stock; average Tobin's q at the beginning of period $t(q{t-1})$ ; lagged
+The dependent variable is investment during period t (I_t) as a proportion of capital stock at the beginning of period t (K{t-1}).
+The independent variables are average Tobin's q at the beginning of period t (q{t-1}); lagged gross sales ($SALES{t-1}$) relative to capital stock; cash flow during period t ($CASH_t$) relative to capital stock; the stock of liquid assets at the beginning of period t (LIQ{t-1}) relative to capital stock; and the same four variables interacted with a dummy (GLC), which takes the value of 1 for GLCs and 0 otherwise.
+15